Anti-CAB protests rock northeast, two-month-old baby dies on choked road

 Train services across Assam were affected as picketers blocked the tracks, a spokesperson for the Railways said.
 Slogan-shouting agitators picketed the Assam headquarters of the BJP, Asom Gana Parishad (AGP), Doordarshan Kendra and the office of a private TV channel owned by the wife of Health Minister Himanta Biswa Sarma.

 Speaking at a function in Guwahati, Sonowal asked protesters to not spread "misinformation" and refrain from creating unrest in the state.
 "Building a robust work culture in the state should be the prime objective of everyone and youth must not be misled to join agitations," he said.
 The strike, however, had a partial impact in the Bengali-dominated Barak Valley.

 Meanwhile, AASU leaders on Tuesday evening said they will move the Supreme Court against the controversial bill.

 In Tripura, agitators participating in a bandh called by the NESO set a market, where shops were owned mostly by non-tribals, on fire in Dhalai district, police said.
 However, no one was injured in the incident and the blaze at Manughat market was doused, a senior police officer said.
 Internet services have been suspended in Tripura for 48 hours from 2 pm on Tuesday to prevent mischief mongers from spreading rumours, an official notification said.
 An ailing two-month-old baby died at Bishramganj in Sepahijala district while being taken to a hospital as agitators had blocked vehicular traffic, police said.

+Ninoto, however, remarked that though Nagaland had ILP, given the poor mechanism in place for its effective implementation, the State was not being able to control influx of illegal immigrants even today.

+Terming CAB as 'anti-minority and anti indigenous people', Ninoto warned that if the Bill was imposed in the Northeast, "we will become minority in our own land, we will be overrun by illegal immigrant within a short period of time".

 The bandh threw normal life out of gear in Dhalai, West Tripura and Khowai districts with residents remaining indoors while attendance in offices was thin.
 Train services in the entire state came to a halt and vehicular movement was affected.

 Educational institutions, banks, commercial establishments and markets were closed while public and private vehicles were off the roads in most places in Arunachal Pradesh in response to the strike called by the All Arunachal Pradesh Students' Union (AAPSU).
 Attendance in government offices was almost nil during the bandh which began at 5 am, officials said.

 The shutdown called by the All Manipur Students' Union (AMSU) from 3 am to 6 pm elicited an overwhelming response, and the organisation has warned it would intensify the agitation if the bill was not immediately withdrawn.

 Incidents of tyre burning and vandalisation of vehicles were reported in Meghalaya capital Shillong, as protesters lobbed Molotov cocktails at a police vehicle damaging it in Mawlai area, East Khasi Hills district deputy commissioner M W Nongbri told PTI.
 Additional police and CRPF forces have been deployed in sensitive areas, officials said.